You On AI Field Guide · Skill Atrophy The You On AI Field Guide Home

 The gap is not merely personal.
 It has institutional consequences.
 Organizations accumulate dependencies on AI-augmented performance without building the institutional memory of how the work was done before — or how to diagnose failures when the augmentation breaks.
 The medical system that accumulates reliance on AI diagnostic support without maintaining its diagnostic training pipeline is building a system whose resilience depends on a capability it is no longer actively cultivating.

-Segal acknowledges skill atrophy in The Orange Pill, describing it through Byung-Chul Han's aesthetics of the smooth.
+Segal acknowledges skill atrophy in You On AI, describing it through Byung-Chul Han's aesthetics of the smooth.
 But Ehrenreich's framework extends the analysis: skill atrophy is not merely an aesthetic loss or a learning-science problem.
 It is a structural condition of AI-mediated work that the professional class has every incentive to deny (admitting it would expose the contradiction at the heart of the productive augmentation narrative) and every structural position to accelerate (competitive pressure requires continued AI use regardless of its long-term effects on capability).

 The phenomenon has ancestors in the automation literature — Bainbridge's 1983 paper, the extensive literature on pilot skill degradation in highly automated cockpits, the documented atrophy of navigation skills in GPS-dependent drivers.